 The Souvenir Part II is a film about vulnerability and making art as a way to process life.
 The personal nature of the piece is undefined yet still feels like truth, thanks to a world-building that has been so delicate, authentic, and extraordinarily detailed.
 These two films have come together to produce a moving ode to memory, loss, and the journey of life.
 This critic may have preferred The Souvenir over Part II, but the two parts are likely best judged as one project: together, they triumphantly bare the filmmaker’s soul.

-The Souvenir Part II screened as part of London Film Festival 2021, and is due to be released in the UK on the 21st January 2022.
+The Souvenir Part II screened as part of London Film Festival 2021, and is due to be released in the UK on February 4th, 2022.